OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 HydroDyn computes lumped viscous-drag, added-mass, fluid-inertia, and static pressure loads at member ends (joints).
-The hydrodynamic coefficients for the lumped the lumped loads at joints are referred to as “axial coefficients” and include viscous-drag coefficients, **AxCd**, added-mass coefficients, **AxCa**, and dynamic-pressure coefficients, **AxCp**. **AxCa** influences both the added-mass loads and the scattering component of the fluid-inertia loads.
+The hydrodynamic coefficients for the lumped the lumped loads at joints are referred to as "axial coefficients" and include viscous-drag coefficients, **AxCd**, added-mass coefficients, **AxCa**, and dynamic-pressure coefficients, **AxCp**. **AxCa** influences both the added-mass loads and the scattering component of the fluid-inertia loads.
 Any number of separate